robert-harbison/super-validator/docs/docs/getting-started.md

 ## Installation

-Install Super Validator using the following commands:
+Install Super Validator using the following commands (This library was written in typescript and includes type definitions):

 NPM: